Enhancing Core Purpose

 Medicine, including oral & maxillofacial treatment, has a clear purpose.
-Patients should receive high quality care and the best possible outcomes.
+Patients should receive high quality care and the best possible outcome.

-This is one of the defining tenets of an initiative by The British Association of Oral and Maxillofacial Surgeons (BOAMS).
-They launched a quality management study in mid 2018, which continues to take shape.
+This is one of the defining tenets of The British Association of Oral and Maxillofacial Surgeons (BOAMS), who run a long term quality management study.

-Outcomes are a vital part, although they recognise other elements which help to create success.
-Procedures should demonstrate clear health benefits, rather than just become routine, they should be cost effective in all sectors.
+Patient outcomes are a vital part, although they recognise other useful elements.
+Rather than just be routine, procedures should demonstrate clear health benefits, they should also be cost effective.

-Our consultants are active BAOMS members, Mr Shakib is the current Honorary Editor.
-We will naturally follow the study’s progress, which draws in national data, although the principles apply to our own practice.
+Our consultants are active BAOMS members, Professor Shakib served as their Honorary Editor.
+We follow the national study’s progress and recognise that the principles are helpful to our practice.

 Good outcomes are about patients and their input should be central, from providing reviews, to careful appraisal of support during visits.
 There are also practical metrics which can be applied.

 Effectiveness in less complex procedures can be quantified, such as third molar (wisdom tooth) removal.
 Is the procedure used when appropriate, do pain management and healing follow good paths.

 More significant head and neck surgery can be closely monitored.
 Are there any complications, or an unexpected return to theatre.
 Is restorative work, such as free tissue transfer, a permanent success.